Creich and Flisk Resilience Group

 Volunteers will undertake as far as possible to:

-- Monitor local flooding incidents, noting issues contributing to them and the conditions helping to reduce their impact.
+- monitor any local flood incidents noting issues contributing to them and the conditions helping or that could potentially help to reduce their impact

-- Represent the views of the flood risk community in liaison with the relevant authorities.
+- represent the views of the community with regard to the group's aims in liaison with the relevant authorities and others.

 If you wish to contact the sub-group please use the ‘Contact’ link on this website.